BiAPoL/blog/johannes_mueller/entry_sphinx/Readme.md

 # Automated package documentation with Sphinx

 ## Introduction
 We've all been there.
-We have written this wonderful piece of software that will essentially solve science's most pressing problems, the only *minor* thing left to do is propper documentation.
-And this, although it's only the lat few meters until the finish lines, is where good projects often turn into bad projects.
+We have written this wonderful piece of software that will essentially solve science's most pressing problems, the only *minor* thing left to do is proper documentation.
+And this, although it's only the last few meters until the finish lines, is where good projects often turn into bad projects.

 <img src="https://user-images.githubusercontent.com/38459088/143226848-c0765ba7-43bc-4b9d-99ce-8426f2177cfa.jpg" width="400" height="400">